misaeldossantos/react-smart-layout/README.md

 Simple flexbox abstraction for react-native and react for web.

-- create columns and rows (flex-direction) and put space (defined by you) among children
+- create columns and rows (flex-direction) and put space (defined by you) between children
 - components for padding and margin (put edge value as props)
 - component for space-between (justify-content)
 - other useful components, react-native only